1. Learn from it all and grow through it all

 4. Take time to reflect

 Sometimes we get so caught up in fulfilling our goals in accordance with our biological clock that we never take the time to just sit, reflect, and appreciate the moments.
 Take the time to be present.
 By not pausing after an experience we don’t allow growth to catch up with us.
 This can lead us to miss the lesson at the end of the experience.
 In my early 20’s because I felt I was behind with my studies and unconsciously understood taking this time for myself as a further delay.
 I wanted to obtain a bachelor’s degree before I turned 25 and didn’t realize that I needed to pause to discover if I was on the right path or if I needed to change course.
 We are so consumed with society’s standards and checking off the boxes by a certain point in our life that we fast forward our lives and miss the valuable lessons in the delay.
 Luckily, I had a great academic advisor who helped me implement the changes and course corrections I needed as a result of my impatience.
-It’s important for millennials who are always so focused on the next move to stop and enjoy our unique journey, life isn’t a sprint it’s a marathon.'Learn to stop obsessing over the next victory, and appreciate the simple parts of today.'- Rachel Hollis Click To Tweet
+It’s important for millennials who are always so focused on the next move to stop and enjoy our unique journey, life isn’t a sprint it’s a marathon.[click_to_tweet tweet=”‘Learn to stop obsessing over the next victory, and appreciate the simple parts of today.’- Rachel Hollis ” quote=”‘Learn to stop obsessing over the next victory, and appreciate the simple parts of today.’- Rachel Hollis “]

 5. Ask for help